 Log on to the NAS console.

-In the Add Mount Target dialog box, configure the following parameters.
+In the Add Mount Target dialog box, set the following parameters.

-When you create a mount target for a file system, the file system is assigned an IP address.
-We recommend that you select a vSwitch that has a large number of available IP addresses.
+When you add a mount target, the file system occupies an IP address.
+We recommend that you select a vSwitch that has a sufficient number of available private IP addresses.

-IPv6 is available only for Extreme NAS file systems in some regions.
-Before you enable IPv6, you must create an IPv6 VPC for the file system.
+The IPv6 feature is supported only for Extreme NAS file systems and is available in some regions.
+Before you enable the IPv6 feature, you must create a VPC with an IPv6 CIDR block for the destination file system.
 For more information, see Create a VPC with an IPv6 CIDR block.

 Parameter